 Afterwards, honorees were pinned with a special commemorative Elders Day pin.
 The program concluded with the unveiling of the 2017 Elders Day banner, created by Xander Dumas and Elliot Moonchild of The Dandy Vagabonds.
 Audience members were encouraged to place pins on the banner in honor of an LGBT elder that made a contribution to their lives.
-The banner will be on permanent display at the LHRC (1111 N. Charles St., Second Floor, Baltimore, MD 21201)
+The banner will be on permanent display at the LHRC (1111 N. Charles St., Fifth Floor, Baltimore, MD 21201)

 Honor Our LGBT Elders Day is a national day to draw awareness to and appreciation of the lifetime of contributions made by LGBT older adults.
 The gains made each year in LGBT rights and equality sit squarely on the backs of those who fought and lived through large and small victories in order to be their true selves.
 Honor Our LGBT Elders Day works to unite the LGBTQ community and its allies to celebrate and thank those individuals who fought on behalf of us all.
 For more information, please visit www.elder.lgbt.